XDCFoundation/XDC3PHP/README.md

 ```

-#  Usage
+##  Usage
 ```
 User need to follow the following steps for using the XDCPHP Library Step1 :- Create a folder (eg : sdk)
-Step2 :- Inside the folder open the command prompt and type ** composer require xdc3/php** Step3 :- Create a file (eg : index.php)
+Step2 :- Inside the folder open the command prompt and type 'composer require xdc3/php' Step3 :- Create a file (eg : index.php)
 Step4 :- After creating user need to add the path , import the classes and create the object Step5 :- (optional) If user wants to change the URL of (Apothem testnet Network)  Goto vendor -> XDC3 folder -> PHP folder -> .env file